mccright/rand-notes/Iowa-Issues-and-Data.md

 >"An estimated 21,200 new, invasive cancers will be diagnosed among Iowans in 2025."
 >"An estimated 6,300 Iowans will die from cancer in 2025."
 >"The number of cancer survivors is growing, with an estimated 171,535 survivors currently living in Iowa."
+The [2026 Cancer in Iowa](https://shri.public-health.uiowa.edu/wp-content/uploads/2026/03/2026-Cancer-in-Iowa.pdf)" report continues those troubling themes:
+>"An estimated 21,700 new, invasive cancers will be diagnosed among Iowans in 2026."
+>"An estimated 6,400 Iowans will die from cancer in 2026."
+>"The rate of new cancers in children and adolescents in Iowa is similar to the U.S., but the rate in young adults in Iowa is significantly higher than the U.S."
+>"Farmers were diagnosed with 20% more cases of prostate cancer than expected." ..."AHS (*Agricultural Health Study*) analyses have found that high exposure to certain organophosphate insecticides (such as dimethoate, fonofos, malathion, terbufos, and aldrin) may increase the risk of aggressive prostate cancer."
+>"An AHS (*Agricultural Health Study*) analysis showed that drinking water nitrate-nitrogen exposure at average levels >10 mg/L, the current maximum contaminant level for public water supplies, was associated with increased risk of prostate cancer, particularly aggressive disease.
+Another AHS analysis suggested that risk of ovarian cancer increased with higher average nitrate levels in drinking water."

 See the "[Incidence rates for Iowa by County](https://statecancerprofiles.cancer.gov/map/map.withimage.php?19&county&001&001&00&0&01&0&1&5&0#results)" (*cases per 100,000 population per year*) to get a very rough idea of cancer risk is distributed across the state.
 And [the supporting data](https://statecancerprofiles.cancer.gov/quick-profiles/index.php?tabSelected=2&statename=iowa) that breaks it down by cancer type/site.
 Also see the new University of Iowa mapping tool called [Cancer Analytics & Maps for Small Areas](https://shri.public-health.uiowa.edu/camsa/), or CAMSA, that uses statistical models rather than exact case counts to estimate rates at the ZIP-code level across Iowa instead of relying only on typical county averages.
 Nick El Hajj, a reporter at the Register, outlined some of the features & limitations of this system in "[New Iowa tool maps cancer rates by ZIP code, revealing hidden patterns](https://www.desmoinesregister.com/story/news/health/2026/02/16/iowa-cancer-rates-by-zip-code/88530793007/)" Feb.
 16, 2026, Des Moines Register.